rheinchester/portfolio/readme.md

  If also you feel you can add more to the project, feel free to contact the author

 ## License
-The this project is  licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The this project is  licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).

 <!--